AventusProtocolFoundation/protocol/AventusProtocol-ReleaseNotes-v0.11.x.md

 * Removed sendTicketToFriend
 * Removed event challenges
 * returnTicket renamed to cancelTicket
+* cancelTicket vendor proof now includes ticketOwner
 * Removed evidenceUrl and desc from merkle root registration
 * Removed merkle root deposits, challenges and deregistering
+* registerMerkleRoot must be called by a registered scaling provider
 * Event deposits increased
+* getExistingEventDeposit can only be called on an event that exists
+* URL and description must be non-empty for events and members
 * Register/Deregister of member now revert rather than fail silently
+* Votes can only be revealed against optionId 1 or 2

 New functionality:
 * All requires now have error strings